aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to EXCEL" h2="Export PS File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PS file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible way to manipulate and convert documents in a variety of formats.

+The process of converting a PS file to EXCEL involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export the PS file to XLSX.
+This component provides a wide range of features for manipulating PDF documents, including the ability to convert PDF documents to other formats such as XLSX.

+Once the PS file has been converted to XLSX, Aspose.Cells for .NET can be used to convert the XLSX to EXCEL.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert between different spreadsheet formats.
+It also provides a powerful and intuitive API for programming spreadsheets, allowing developers to quickly and easily create and manipulate spreadsheets.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+By using Aspose.Total for .NET, developers can easily convert PS files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible way to manipulate and convert documents in a variety of formats, making it an ideal solution for developers who need to convert PS files to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}